-If you haven't yet tried laughter therapy as a tool for effective stress management, you might want to take a moment to watch this video.
+If you haven't yet tried laughter therapy as a tool for effective stress management, you might want to take a moment to watch these videos.
+The first one is from Australia.

+And here's another one...
 British actor, John Cleese, of Monty Python fame, visited India's famous Laughter Club to try to understand how laugh therapy can help us to de-stress.
 He was surprised to find that India takes the business of laughing very seriously with 600 laughter clubs that meet daily throughout India.
 This is no laughing matter.
+Since this video was made, there are now over 3000 laughter clubs all over the world.

 Given the amount of damage that stress does in our lives, it is well worth your while to strengthen your laughter therapy arsenal to make managing stress much easier.